needletails/double-ratchet-kit/README.md

 **Advanced Key Derivation:**
 - `deriveMessageKey(sessionId:)` - Derive key for external encryption
 - `deriveReceivedMessageKey(sessionId:cipherText:)` - Derive key for external decryption
+- `getSentMessageNumber(sessionId:)` - Get current sent message number
+- `getReceivedMessageNumber(sessionId:)` - Get current received message number
+- `setCipherText(sessionId:cipherText:)` - Set MLKEM ciphertext in session state
+- `getCipherText(sessionId:)` - Get MLKEM ciphertext from session state

+**⚠️ Warning:** These advanced methods should only be used when NOT using `ratchetEncrypt`/`ratchetDecrypt`.
+They are intended for use in a separate `RatchetStateManager` instance.

 **Configuration:**
 - `setDelegate(_:)` - Set session identity delegate